 There is no registration fee for any program.
-Any tuition paid will be returned to all students who cancel their enrollment within three (3) business days from the date the enrollment agreement was signed.
 In the event where the school cancels the program, any tuition paid by the student will be refunded.

 Additional fees which might be incurred during your period of enrollment include the following: